moman822/auto-abs/10-d/README.md

 Deals issued by the same issuer use the same HTML templates, so a program to extract data from Ally Auto Receivables Trust 2017-1 and Ally Auto Receivables Trust 2018-1 reports can be replicated, as well as across new months for the same deal.

-This repository contains R programs to extract data from these monthly reports as well as the extracted data in the [data folder](/10-d/data) for a number of deals.
+The [data_collect folder](/10-d/data_collect) contains R programs to extract data from these monthly reports.
+Extracted data is available in the [data folder](/10-d/data) for a number of deals.

-#### Data updating
+### Data updating

 Data is updated via a deployment pipeline on Amazon AWS.
-The program checks for new reports each week for specified deal issuers; extracts data from those reports, if found, using the R scripts here; and appends new data to the files in [data](/10-d/data).
+The program checks for new reports each week for specified deal issuers; extracts data from those reports, if found, using the R scripts in [data_collect](/10-d/data_collect); and appends new data to the files in [data](/10-d/data).

+### Report generation

+Using the standardized data for different deals extracted by the update pipeline, I am also generating monthly reports displaying and analyzing the data.
+These currently look at every deal across a single issuer in a single report.
+They are generated in the same Amazon AWS pipeline, triggered if a new 10-D report is scraped.

+These reports are generated using R and RMarkdown to create an interactive HTML document, available in the [reports folder](/10-d/reports)